 - Removal of Vice-president in RS – Article 67(b).

-- Removal of Speaker and Deputy Speaker in Lok Sabha and State Legislative Assembly.
+- Removal of Speaker and Deputy Speaker of Lok Sabha and State Legislative Assembly.

-This refers to majority of more than 50% of the members present and voting.
+This refers to the majority of more than 50% of the members present and voting.
 This is also known as functional majority or working majority.
-Simple majority is the most frequently used form of majority in Parliamentary business.
-When the constitution or the laws do not specify the type of majority needed, simple majority is considered for voting.
+The simple majority is the most frequently used form of majority in Parliamentary business.
+When the constitution or the laws do not specify the type of majority needed, the simple majority is considered for voting.

-Ordinary bills need to be passed with simple majority in both Houses of the Parliament before it is send to Indian President for his assent.
+Ordinary bills need to be passed with a simple majority in both Houses of the Parliament before it is sent to Indian President for his assent.

 - To pass Ordinary/Money/Financial bills.